Tangle structure trees: Introduction

 This state of the art leaves $\F$-tangles that are not profiles without any known way of displaying all those tangles simultaneously.
 And if $\F$ does not consist of stars, it leaves separation systems that have no $\F$-tangles without any known way of organizing the elements of~$\F$ into a data structure that displays them as easily checkable certificates for the non-existence of such tangles.

-The structure trees whose existence we prove in this paper do both these things: they display all the $\F$-tangles of a separation system even when they are not profiles, and for those orientations of the separation system that are not $\F$-tangles they display certificates in~$\F$ that show why they are not. \footnote{In a follow-up paper~\cite{TSTapps} we show that if $\F$ does consist of stars, our duality theorem implies the same tangle-tree dichotomy the classical one.
-And we show how our structure trees give rise to trees of tangles if the $\F$-tangles happen to be profiles.
-Our main result thus includes the structures of both classical tangle theorems as special cases.}
+The structure trees whose existence we prove in this paper do both these things: they display all the $\F$-tangles of a separation system even when they are not profiles, and for those orientations of the separation system that are not $\F$-tangles they display certificates in~$\F$ that show why they are not. \footnote{In a follow-up paper~\cite{TSTs2} we show that if $\F$ does consist of stars, our duality theorem implies the same tangle-tree dichotomy as the classical one.}

 Tangle structure trees display all this information in a single, comprehensive, data structure, which is maximally efficient in the following, structural, sense.
 A~single tangle is most efficiently displayed by listing just those of its elements that are minimal in the poset of oriented separations that comes with a separation system.
 Indeed, all these are needed to determine the tangle, but any other elements can be deduced from them.
 Our structure trees display all the $\F$-tangles of a separation system~$S$ simultaneously by listing only the oriented separations that are minimal in one of those tangles, including the tangles of subsystems consisting of separations of lower order.
 And for orientations of~$S$ that are not $\F$-tangles it displays certificates from~$\F$ inside those same minimal subsets of oriented separations, \COMMENT{} in a way readily accessible in the structure tree.